sei-relativity/lesson-w07d01-ruby/README.md

 case person_name
-when "Usman" then p "Lead Instructor" when "Alanoud" then p "IA" else p "Student" end
+when "Usman" then p "Lead Instructor" when "Reem" then p "IA" else p "Student" end